Jesus – Who Was this man?

 “If I do not do the works of My Father, do not believe Me; {38} but if I do them, though you do not believe Me, believe the works, that you may know and understand that the Father is in Me, and I in the Father.”
 (John 10:37-38)

-In the seventh chapter of the Gospel of Luke we read the account of John the Baptist who was in prison sending his disciples to question Jesus.
-It appears that John may have been doubting who Jesus was because he was in prison in danger of losing his life.
-Jesus makes it clear to them and to us, that all of the miraculous works which He was doing at the time were proof that He was the long awaited messiah and Son of God.
+In the seventh chapter of the Gospel of Luke we read the account of John the Baptist who was in prison when he sent his disciples to question Jesus.
+It appears that John may have been doubting who Jesus was because he was in prison and in danger of losing his life.
+Jesus makes it clear to them and to us, that all of the miraculous works which he was doing at the time were proof that he was the long awaited Messiah and Son of God.

 And summoning two of his disciples, John sent them to the Lord, saying, “Are You the Expected One, or do we look for someone else?” {20} And when the men had come to Him, they said, “John the Baptist has sent us to You, saying, ‘Are You the Expected One, or do we look for someone else?'” {21} At that very time He cured many people of diseases and afflictions and evil spirits; and He granted sight to many who were blind. {22} And He answered and said to them, “Go and report to John what you have seen and heard: the BLIND RECEIVE SIGHT, the lame walk, the lepers are cleansed, and the deaf hear, the dead are raised up, the POOR HAVE THE GOSPEL PREACHED TO THEM. {23} “And blessed is he who keeps from stumbling over Me.”
 (Luke 7:19-23)